orf/blog-hugo/content/posts/i-hope-i-hate-this-code.md

 }
 ```

-I'm not sure a `Vec` is the best structure here, and I doubt this is the most efficient way of updating it.
+I tried to use a HashMap but that didn't work for a reason I cannot remember.
+I'm certain a `Vec` is not the best structure here, and I doubt this is the most efficient way of updating it, but it works.

 To send updates to it: